differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 * Each count is a coarse-grained aggregation, so the statistic is fairly robust to noise.
 * One individual can only contribute to a single cell of a marginal, so we can measure every cell of the marginal without using extra privacy budget.

 These observations together make low-dimensional marginals an ideal statistic to measure with differential privacy.
-We can readily invoke the Gaussian mechanism using standard numpy code, as follows:
+We can readily invoke the Gaussian mechanism to privately answer a marginal using standard numpy code, as follows:

 {% highlight python %}
 >>> marginal = data.project(['marital-status', 'sex']).datavector(flatten=False)